Sunil Sabharwal: Early life and education

-Education

 Sabharwal enrolled at the Ohio State University in January 1984, excelling in both business administration studies and fencing.
 He was OSU's 1984 Big Ten Champion and NCAA All-American in 1984 and 1986.
 In 1988 he won OSU's Jack Stephenson Award for Outstanding Scholastic and Academic Achievement at the College of Business and graduated cum laude with a Bachelor of Science degree with Distinction in Marketing.
 He earned his Master of Science degree in management at London Business School in 1996 and a diploma in Company Direction from UK's Institute of Directors in 2009.

-Return to Post-Communist Hungary
+Career

 In 1992 he returned to post-Communist Hungary to set up the Budapest office of the European Bank for Reconstruction and Development (EBRD), an international finance institution created specifically to foster the transition of post-Soviet economies backed by the developed world.
 Soon after its establishment the EBRD became the largest investor in Central and Eastern Europe and Hungary, one of its largest fund recipients.

-Financial Services Sector Career
+Sabharwal joined the board of Earthport in September 2018, became Interim Chairman in October, later becoming chair.
+He oversaw the sale of the company to Visa Inc. following a takeover battle with MasterCard, and was able to achieve a final sale price of more than four times the value of the company.

+Previously, he was chairman of the board of Ogone, a European internet payment services company with headquarters in Brussels, Belgium.

 Sabharwal had a 10-year private equity and mergers and acquisitions career with GE Capital in London and First Data / Western Union, in London and Paris.
-He served on the board of Euromedic Euromedic, Central Europe's largest private healthcare services organization.
+He served on the board of Euromedic, Central Europe's largest private healthcare services organization.

-Current

-Sabharwal resides in Washington, D.C. independently advising and co-investing with private equity firms and financial services corporations.
-He is married and has two children.

-Civic works
+Civic work

-He is a member of the International Olympic Committee’s Sport and Environment Sustainability & Legacy Commission chaired by HSH Prince Albert of Monaco II.
-Sabharwal is Secretary General, of the UNESCO- and IOC-affiliated International Fair Play Committee.
+Sabharwal currently serves on the International Olympic Committee’s Sport and Environment Sustainability & Legacy Commission chaired by HSH Prince Albert II of Monaco.
+Sabharwal is Secretary General of the UNESCO- and IOC-affiliated International Fair Play Committee.
 He also has served on the board of Peace & Sport USA and the US and International Fencing Federation.
 He was Chairman of the International Fencing Federation's (FIE) first annual Congress held in the US, in Philadelphia in 2011 and was Chief of Mission to the US Olympic Fencing team at the Beijing Olympics in 2008.
+He was elected to the executive board of World Athletics.

+Personal life

+Sabharwal resides in Washington, DC., and is married with two children.